Principles of CO2 treatment

 Conclusion

-The CO2 injection system is based on this principle, which is fully consistent with water chemistry and the calco-carbonic reactions that take place in it.
-It is therefore logical that such a process should prevent the formation of scale in sanitary installations for both cold and hot water.
-The advantage of this treatment is that it’s environmentally friendly, economical and keeps tap water safe to drink.
+T “his is therefore the principle on which the CO2 injection device is based.
+This principle is entirely consistent with water chemistry and the calco-carbonic reactions that” occur in it.
+It is therefore logical that “such a process prevents the formation of scale in sanitary installations for both” cold and hot water.
+This treatment offers the advantage of being very ecological, economical and keeps tap water safe for consumption.